Endeavour Hills - South

 Endeavour Hills - South has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-"Three projects, identified by AreaSearch, are expected to impact the area.
-Key projects include the Endeavour Hills Community Precinct, Hallam Secondary College Upgrade, Endeavour Hills Specialist School, and Doveton Pool in the Park Revitalisation Project.".
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects that may impact this region: Endeavour Hills Community Precinct, Hallam Secondary College Upgrade, Endeavour Hills Specialist School, and Doveton Pool in the Park Revitalisation Project.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.